 The Liechtenstein Institute on Self-Determination hosted a lecture, "Women and Militarization: Before, During, and After Wars," by Cynthia Enloe on Wednesday, November 14, 2012 in 016 Robertson Hall on the Princeton University campus.
 The event was free and open to the public.
 This was the first lecture at Princeton in a series of events focusing on issues related to implementation of the UN's Women, Peace, and Security Agenda.
-This series is organized by the Institute's project on Women in the Global Community in partnership with the Permanent Mission of Liechtenstein to the UN and the PeaceWomen Project of the Women's International League for Peace and Freedom.
+This series is organized by the Institute's Project on Gender in the Global Community in partnership with the Permanent Mission of Liechtenstein to the UN and the PeaceWomen Project of the Women's International League for Peace and Freedom.

 Cynthia Enloe is currently Research Professor in the International Development, Community, and Environment Department at Clark University in Worcester, Massachusetts.
 Her career has included Fulbrights in Malaysia and Guyana, and guest professorships in Japan, Britain and Canada, as well as lecturing in Sweden, Norway, Iceland, Germany, Korea, Turkey, and at universities around the US.
 Her books and articles have been translated into Spanish, Turkish, Japanese, Korean, Swedish, and German.
 Among Professor Enloe’s thirteen books are Bananas, Beaches and Bases: Making Feminist Sense of International Politics (2000), Maneuvers: The International Politics of Militarizing Women’s Lives (2004), The Curious Feminist: Searching for Women in The New Age of Empire (2004) and Globalization and Militarism: Feminists Make the Link (2007).
 In 2010, she published Nimo’s War, Emma’s War: Making Feminist Sense of the Iraq War.
 Her newest book (co-authored with feminist geographer Joni Seager) is The Real State of America: Mapping the Myths and Truths about the United States (2011).
 She has also written for Ms. Magazine and has appeared on National Public Radio, Al Jazeera, and the BBC.